Tarku/RiverFarm/README.md

 ## Upcoming/Planned

+ * Health bar.
- * Hunger bar and system.
+ * Hunger bar (that'd deplete over time).
+ * Player energy bar (that'd deplete as the player does actions).
  * Better inventory system.
  * Clay and derivatives (bricks).
- * Energy statistic for the player that'd deplete when doing actions.
  * Crafting stations like the Campfire or the Kiln.
  * Saving and loading chunks.
  * Stardew Valley style of farm buildings (pen, barn, coop, etc...).